Efficient building and systems technology

 Duration: 1.5 years

-Algae are photosynthetically active organisms and can accumulate large amounts of nutrients.
-For example, they can contribute to the removal of nitrates and phosphates from wastewater streams and thus help reduce surface and groundwater pollution.
-The processing of nutrients from waste streams by algae is an emerging technology that will help regionally in the bioeconomy area to implement intensive agriculture without increasing water pollution, but at the same time can be exported to other regions worldwide.
-The biomass obtained can also be further used in biorefineries and converted into higher-value products.
-In a global context, algal biomass extracted from wastewater (e.g. from the food industry) is also a promising material basis for stemming the ongoing desertification in remote regions.
+Algae are photosynthetically active organisms and can accumulate large quantities of nutrients.
+For example, they can contribute to the removal of nitrates and phosphates from wastewater streams and thus help to reduce the pollution of surface and groundwater.
+The processing of nutrients from waste streams by algae is an up-and-coming technology that should help to realise intensive agriculture in the bioeconomy region without increasing water pollution, but can also be exported to other regions worldwide.
+The biomass obtained can also be utilised in biorefineries and converted into higher-value products.
+In a global context, the algae biomass obtained from wastewater (e.g. from the food industry) is also a promising material basis for curbing progressive desertification in remote regions.

-To demonstrate the feasibility and benefits of this new technology in "structural change", a scalable demonstrator is being developed consisting of linkable modules based on 20-foot ISO containers.
-Two modules are being built as demonstrators by SIJ and IBG-2; an algae photobioreactor module and a spectral module that provides light and energy from sunlight.
-Both systems are part of the demonstrator "Container-based Biorefinery".
+In order to demonstrate the feasibility and benefits of this new technology in "structural change", a scalable demonstrator is being developed that consists of linkable modules based on 20-foot ISO containers.
+Two modules will be built as demonstrators by the SIJ and the IBG-2; an algae photobioreactor module and a spectral module that provides light and energy from sunlight.
+Both systems are part of the "Container-based biorefinery" demonstrator.

 Project partners:

-- Forschungszentrum Jülich / Institute of Biosciences and Geosciences 1: Plant Sciences (IBG-2).
+- Research Centre Jülich / Institute of Bio- and Geosciences 1: Plant Sciences (IBG-2)

 BiStro

-Building-integrated thermal storage for load management of power grids with a high share of renewable energy sources
+Building-integrated thermal storage for load management of electricity grids with a high proportion of renewable energy sources

 Project duration: September 2013 - June 2017

-As the energy transition progresses, electricity grids are increasingly penetrated by fluctuating renewable energy sources.
-This creates an urgent need for the provision of cost-effective electricity storage or corresponding load management options.
+As the energy transition progresses, the electricity grids are increasingly penetrated by fluctuating renewable energy sources.
+This creates an urgent need to provide cost-effective electricity storage systems or corresponding load management options.

-Within the framework of this project, the Solar Institute Jülich at FH Aachen University of Applied Sciences, together with its research partners Viessmann, DuPont de Nemours, RWTH Aachen University and Infrawest, is investigating the option of energy storage using buildings heated with heat pumps and equipped with thermal storage capability as an interface between the electricity and heating markets.
-In this context, the energy storage capability is to be significantly increased with integrated latent heat storage materials.
-Successful implementation requires the inclusion of the following aspects: Low-temperature heat source adaptation, predictive control and building-side load management, thermal comfort, required and allowed temperature levels.
-It is determined how electricity purchase prices must be adjusted to the oversupply or undersupply so that refinancing of the additional investments is achieved.
+As part of this project, the Solar Institute Jülich at FH Aachen, together with its research partners Viessmann, DuPont de Nemours, RWTH Aachen University and Infrawest, is investigating the option of energy storage using buildings heated by heat pumps and equipped with thermal storage capacity as an interface between the electricity and heating markets.
+The aim is to significantly increase the energy storage capacity with integrated latent heat storage materials.
+Successful implementation requires the following aspects to be taken into account: Adaptation of the low-temperature heat source, predictive control and building-side load management, thermal comfort, required and permissible temperature levels.
+It is determined how electricity purchase prices must be adjusted to the oversupply or undersupply so that the additional investment can be refinanced.

-If the project is successfully completed, a system will be available to the market with which, on the one hand, a high negative control capacity (approx. 5 GW for 1 million enclosures) can be activated in a decentralised manner and, on the other hand, a passive storage capacity of several 100 GWh can be provided to balance out fluctuations in renewable energy sources.
+If the project is successfully completed, a system will be available to the market that can be used to activate a high level of negative control power (approx. 5 GW for 1 million enclosures) in a decentralised manner and provide passive storage capacity of several 100 GWh to compensate for fluctuations in renewable energy sources.

 Project funding: Federal Ministry of Education and Research